143rd Rifle Division: Counteroffensive and Case Blue

-During November the division, still grossly below strength, was forced back buy the still-advancing German forces in the Livny area, but with the start of the December counteroffensive 13th Army struck back against German 2nd Army, retaking Livny and Yelets before the front settled down again.
+During November the division, still grossly below strength, was forced back by the still-advancing German forces in the Livny area, but with the start of the December counteroffensive 13th Army struck back against German 2nd Army, retaking Livny and Yelets before the front settled down again.
 On December 18 Bryansk Front, which had been disbanded after Typhoon, was recreated with the 3rd, 13th, and 61st Armies under command of Col. Gen. Ya.
 T. Cherevichenko.
 During January 1942 he led his forces forward to the line Belyov–Mtsensk–Verkhovye.
 The 143rd would remain part of 13th Army until January 1943.
 Maj.
 Gen. N. P. Pukhov took command of the Army on January 25.

 At the start of Case Blue 40th Army formed the left wing of the Front, facing the spearheads of 4th Panzer Army with some 700 tanks.
 40th Army had roughly 250 tanks on strength.
 If 40th Army failed to fend off this attack the Front's center would be in danger.
 13th Army now sat astride the Sosna River west of Livny with four rifle divisions in first echelon, the 143rd and 15th south of the river, and the 148th and 132nd north of it; the 307th was in second echelon with the 109th Rifle Brigade.
 Pukhov had about 210 tanks available, including 1st Tank Corps.
 The offensive began on June 28 with two panzer corps advancing in tandem along three routes, tearing large gaps in the defenses of 40th and 21st Armies.
-11th Panzer Division passed the Tim River and pushed ahead 10km, breaking the line of the 15th Division.
+11th Panzer Division passed the Tim River and pushed ahead 10 km, breaking the line of the 15th Division.
 Otherwise, 13th Army was largely spared as the German force struck toward the east.
 The 143rd was still far from full strength, with its rifle regiments numbering 600-700 men each, while the 287th Artillery had an unusual composition of four batteries of 76mm cannons and two batteries of 152mm howitzers.
 The division saw little action over the following months, and on October 1 Kurnosov was promoted to the rank of major general.